Faculty in the center teach formal graduate-level courses in selected topics in International Health.

 INTH 494: Infectious Disease Epidemiology

-The epidemiology, prevention and control of representative infectious disease models.
-Emphasis on the triad of agent, host and environment and the molecular and genetic basis of agent and host interaction in the population.
+The epidemiology, prevention, and control of representative infectious disease models.
+Emphasis on the triad of agent, host, and environment and the molecular and genetic basis of agent and host interaction in the population.
 Prerequisite: EPBI 490 and a microbiology course or consent of instructor.
 This course is designed to give students an introduction to the field of infectious disease epidemiology.
-This is the branch of Epidemiology that investigates epidemics, studies transmission dynamics of infectious organisms, and evaluates control measures for infectious diseases.
-It draws upon many disciplines in addition to Epidemiology, such as clinical medicine, microbiology, molecular biology, genetics, mathematical modeling, entomology, anthropology, to name a few.
+This is the branch of epidemiology that investigates epidemics, studies transmission dynamics of infectious organisms, and evaluates control measures for infectious diseases.
+It draws upon many disciplines in addition to epidemiology, such as clinical medicine, microbiology, molecular biology, genetics, mathematical modeling, entomology, and anthropology, to name a few.
 The course will cover four general problems in infectious disease and stress the underlying epidemiological methods needed to understand them.
 The course will focus on tuberculosis, HIV, vaccine testing, and bioterrorism.
 These problems are models for the types of problems faced when studying infectious diseases.
-In the context of these diseases we will review topics in epidemiology including study design, mathematical modeling, cause-effect assessments, and infectious disease control.
+In the context of these diseases, we will review topics in epidemiology including study design, mathematical modeling, cause-effect assessments, and infectious disease control.

 INTH 551.
 World Health Interest Group Seminar Series